Do You Think Your Rolls-Royce is a Lemon?

 California's Lemon Law is designed to protect consumers from serious warranty defects that either pose a risk to their safety or severely mitigate the value of the car.
 Vehicles still covered under the factory warranty that provides coverage for certain issues are also protected by the California Lemon Law.
 After several attempts at repairing the defects through the manufacturer or dealer, buyers or lessees may be entitled to compensation.

 How does the California Lemon Law protect consumer rights?
-Under the Song-Beverly Act, you must meet one of the following criteria within 18 months of purchasing the car or 18,000 miles on the vehicle's odometer:
+Under the Song-Beverly Act, you must meet one of the following criteria on the vehicle's odometer:

 - The manufacturer or its agents have attempted four or more repairs for the same warranty defect.